Secure Password Management in Companies

 Set and enforce policies for secure passwords

 To help you build strong passwords in terms of length and complexity, check out our tips for creating strong passwords.
 It is important for companies to set and communicate cross-company policies.
-For example, such a policy might require passwords to be at least 12 characters long and contain both lowercase, uppercase, and a number.
+For example, such a policy might require passwords to be at least 12 characters long and contain both lower- and uppercase and a number.
 Very important: Check that your employees comply with the guidelines.

 Set and enforce policies for changing passwords